nicotine-plus/nicotine-plus/doc/PACKAGING.md

 ### Building a Frozen Application with cx_Freeze

-Follow the instructions on installing Homebrew: [https://brew.sh/](https://brew.sh/)
+Follow the instructions on [installing Homebrew](https://brew.sh/).

 Clone the `nicotine-plus` Git repository: